-Jennifer is a highly experienced teacher, performer and conductor, having commenced piano studies at the age of 4.
+Jennifer is a highly experienced teacher, performer, and conductor, having commenced piano studies at the age of 4.
 She has been awarded an OAM for her services to music and the AMEB Shield for the best results in grade 7-diplomas 1998.
 Jennifer has studied piano at the NSW Conservatorium of Music under the late Frank Hutchens, graduating with a Performer and Teachers’ Diploma.
 Jenny has also studied at the “Mozartium” Academy in Salzburg, Austria obtaining the highest degree, the “Reifepruefung”.
-Jennifer still performs regularly and has made 3 CDs.
+Jennifer still performs regularly and has recorded 3 CDs.

 Amanda Handel - Piano